ltreese/begain/README.md

 # begain
 Just for fun and playing around
-Time to lean something new and grown :)
+Time to lean something new and grow :)